Connect with us

 A hair transplant is a surgical procedure that removes hair follicles from one part of the body and fills them in an area with thin or without hair.
 Surgeons have used this procedure since the 50s, but recently, techniques have changed.
 Previously, surgeons used follicular unit strip surgery, which involves cutting a strip of skin with healthy hairs and sewing the scalp closed.
 Next, the surgeon would divide the strip of skin into sections of hair plugs and place them in the thinning area.
 The result was a long, narrow scar on your scalp and unnatural doll-like hair.

-The other approach is called follicular unit extraction; for this procedure, the surgeon shaves the back of your head and removes hair follicles one by one.
-After creating holes, the surgeon and the team delicately place individual hairs into the hole.
+The other approach is called follicular unit extraction; for this procedure, a reputed hair transplant surgeon like Dr Manish Mittal shaves the back of your head and removes hair follicles one by one.
+After creating holes, the hair transplant surgeon and the team delicately place individual hairs into the hole.
 This approach takes more time than follicular unit strip surgery but offers more natural results.

 Who is eligible for a hair transplant?